Cartography-jpl/pynitf/doc/design.rst

    class FloatFieldData

    class IntFieldData

+   class NitfLoop {
+      +init(fs, parent_loop, desc, field)
+      +shape(key)
+      +dim_size
+      +check_index(key)
+      +key_subloop(lead)
+      +keys()
+      +write_to_file(fh)
+      +read_from_file(fh, nitf_literal=False)
+      +to_list(fld)
+      {static} is_shape_equal(loop1, loop2)
+      +print_to_fh(fh)
+   }
+   note top
+     This handles a NITF looping
+     structure.

+      Because it is convenient, we
+      have a "null" pseudo loop as
+      the outer loop.
+This just
+      allows us to treat the outer
+      fields not in a loop the same
+      way we treat the loops.
+This
+      is indicated by having
+      parent_list None.

+      The keys of the pseudo loop are just the list [(),] end note

    FieldStruct o-- "many" NitfField
+   FieldStruct o-- NitfLoop
+   NitfLoop o-- "many" NitfField
    NitfField <|-- FieldData
    FieldData <|-- StringFieldData
    FieldData <|-- FloatFieldData
    FieldData <|-- IntFieldData

+A note on the design, we use to have lots of code that had conditions like "if in loop then do x, if not then do y".
+To avoid special code like that, we changed the design so all fields are *always* in a NitfLoop.
+We introduced a pseudo outer loop of dimension size 0 that we place all the fields that aren't in a proper loop.
+This is really an implementation detail, from outside the internal parts of the code the decision is invisible.
+But I wanted to make sure to note this, since it might be slightly confusing the first time you look into the internal code.
+The pseudo outer loop has keys of exactly length 1: [(),].
+Since we access our scalar field from a NitfField as fld[()] this usage is consistent.